endiangroup/compandauth/README.md

 	- [**Timeout**] You can revoke all sessions before timestamp T
 - Audit trail
 	- No in built mechanism for tracking changes to CAA values, must be performed at a higher level
+- Signing
+	- You **MUST** be able to trust the incoming session CAA value, as such your session mechanism must at least sign its payload including the session CAA

 ### What problems does this package solve?